tigerdota/ATG-Document/Readme.txt

 Hello, My name is Maulana Rachman
-If u open this site from handphone just click view code to open document
+If u open this site from handphone just click "View code" to open document

 Best Regards.